20 Rules Every First Family Is Supposed to Follow

 Presidential pets are a tradition

-It’s tradition for the president and his family to have a pet to, “soften their image,” according to CNN.
-Former presidents have had everything from ponies to raccoons, although President Trump doesn’t have plans for adding a pet to the first family.
+It’s tradition for the president and his family to have a pet to “soften their image,” according to CNN.
+Former presidents have had everything from ponies to raccoons, although President Trump did not add a pet to the first family during his term.

 The president must plan their funeral